Showing posts with label #Potential #WomeninTech #TechSheThink. Show all posts

 Through intention, not urgency.

-Who don’t want to be CEOs but still want impact.
+• Who doesn’t want to be a CEO but still wants impact.

 Being a researcher is powerful.